redhat-documentation/vale-at-red-hat/vale-at-red-hat-blog.md

 ## 19. May, 7:37 AM, Wednesday

-Today, I added a _GitHub action_ to run Vale against this repo.
+Today, I added a _GitHub action_ to run Vale against this repository.
 The action consists of a `.github/workflows/main.yml` file.
-For now, the action is configured to check new and modified files, not all files in this repo.
-To see the actions, look at this repo in GitHub and click the Actions tab.
+Currently, the action is configured to check new and modified files, not all files in this repository.
+To see the actions, look at this repository in GitHub and click the Actions tab.

-I also added "repo" to `.vale/styles/Vocab/Che/accept.txt`.

 ## 16. May, 1:22 PM, Sunday

-Rolfe: This weekend, I merged many updates into the studious-fortnight repo.
+Rolfe: This weekend, I merged many updates into the studious-fortnight repository.
 These included:
 - Removing the previous `/styles` folder and `.vale.ini` file.
 - Adding the `.vale` styles folder and `.vale.ini` that Fabrice and Yana developed for the Che eclipse documentation project.
 - Updating and expanding `README.md` with new information to help you get started with using Vale.